 How We Tested These Sofas

-We rotated these sofas through real routines—two-hour movie blocks, laptop work sessions, gaming, and short naps—so the scores reflected daily use instead of a quick showroom sit.
+We rotated all four sofas through the same home routines—two-hour movie blocks, laptop work sessions, gaming, and short naps—so the scores reflect daily use rather than a quick showroom impression.
 This follows our How We Tested Sofas rubric.

 Living Spaces Sofa: Our Testing Experience